syncfusion-content/winui-docs/winui/Color-Picker/Select-Solid-Colors.md

 ## Input options for solid color channel

 You can change the value of selected solid color channel elements by using either text editor or delicate slider or using both.
-If you want to change selected solid color channel value only by using text editor or delecate slider, use the [ColorChannelInputOptions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfColorPicker.html#Syncfusion_UI_Xaml_Editors_SfColorPicker_ColorChannelInputOptions) property value as `TextInput` or `SliderInput`.
+If you want to change selected solid color channel value only by using text editor or delicate slider, use the [ColorChannelInputOptions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfColorPicker.html#Syncfusion_UI_Xaml_Editors_SfColorPicker_ColorChannelInputOptions) property value as `TextInput` or `SliderInput`.
 The default value of `ColorChannelInputOptions` property is `All`.

 {% tabs %}
 {% highlight XAML %}